Scifabric/docs.pybossa.com/docs/api/user/account.md

 !!! note
     For updating the avatar is very important to not set the *Content-Type*.
 If you are using jQuery, set it to False, so the file is handled properly.
+To still recieve a JSON response you can add the response_format=json query paramater to your request.

     The (x1,x2,y1,y2) are the coordinates for cutting the image and create the avatar.